prometheus/demo-site/README.md

 ## Important notice

-This repository consists of two playbooks:
-  - [site.yml](site.yml) - which deploys basic prometheus/grafana stack without additional http proxies and with software listening on default ports
-  - [extras.yml](extras.yml) - installs python, caddy http proxy, and setups random_exporter.
-This will allow HTTPS connections to services like prometheus.
-Before running it, golang is required to be installed on deployer machine.
+Before running, golang is required to be installed on deployer machine (neccessary to install random_exporter).

-Such setup causes that mose of services can be accessed in two ways.
+Most services can be accessed in two ways (links in [Applications](#Applications) section.
 As an example, prometheus can be accessed via:
   - **http**://demo.prometheus.io:9090 - default way
   - **https**://prometheus.prometheus.io - workaround which in backgroud communicates with prometheus via insecure, "default" channel mentioned above

-This workaround was needed to solve issue [cloudalchemy/demo-site#13](https://github.com/cloudalchemy/demo-site/issues/13) and still provide a playbook which could be used by everyone - [site.yml](site.yml).
+This workaround was needed to solve issue [cloudalchemy/demo-site#13](https://github.com/cloudalchemy/demo-site/issues/13).

 ## Run yourself